Fethiye Tours

 Times are approximate and can increase in summer, especially on the Ölüdeniz road.

-Fethiye is also one of the main gateways to the Lycian Way, a 540 km long-distance walking route, and a practical base for places such as Ölüdeniz, Saklıkent Gorge and the Kabak–Faralya coastline.
+Fethiye is also one of the main gateways to the Lycian Way, a 540 km walking trail, and puts you close to places such as Ölüdeniz, Saklıkent Gorge and the Kabak–Faralya coastline.

 Is Fethiye in the Aegean or the Mediterranean?